PAINT APPLICATION HELPFUL NOTES

 11. The manufacturer recommends that two (2) coats of paint be correctly applied for best results.

-Note: for the first coat it does not matter if the paint is rolled, sprayed or brushed; nor does it matter the direction/s the paint is applied in. i.e. W, vertical line, horizontal line or other fashion.
-The critical application is the final coat which should be rolled on in a W patterns or vertical up/down motion, or sprayed on in a side to side or up and down pattern, then back rolled in a vertical top to bottom motion.
-If sprayed, it is highly recommended you do the roll down on the finish while it is still wet.
+Note: For the first coat it does not matter if the paint is rolled, sprayed or brushed; nor does it matter the direction/s the paint is applied in. i.e. W, vertical line, horizontal line or other fashion.
+Only that it is even and has no drips or roller lines.
+The critical application is the final coat which should be rolled on in a W patterns or vertical up/down motion, or sprayed on in a side to side or up and down pattern; then back rolled in a vertical top to bottom motion.
+If sprayed, it is highly recommended you do the back roll on the finish while it is still wet.
 (SEE ITEM 17 BELOW)

 12. Cutting in using a brush.
 If you intend to use a brush to cut in corners or edges, we recommend the following action be performed.